-This event brought together IT leaders and vendors from throughout Australia and New Zealand (A/NZ) including Vertiv, a global provider of mission critical data centre equipment.
+This event brought together IT leaders and vendors from throughout Australia and New Zealand (ANZ) including Vertiv, a global provider of mission critical data center equipment.

 Robert Linsdell is the Managing Director of Vertiv in Australia and New Zealand.
 Before he took the stage at the event, I had the chance to chat with both him and Tom Anderson, Vertiv's DCIM Solutions Manager.

-They detailed Vertiv’s vision, future, the current state of data centre tech and what role they play.
+They detailed Vertiv's vision, future, the current state of data center tech and what role they play.

 With this change, Linsdell explains how Vertiv has been able to take all of the good things from Emerson, and make the business faster to market and more responsible for their solutions.

 And it is here, that our chat took a turn for the worse.
 By ‘worse' I mean it made me want to super glue some aluminium foil to my head and run for the high hills.

 Why?
 Because, as far as the future of Vertiv's tech and solutions go, both Linsdell and Anderson weren't afraid to state the truth.